Planning Your Path

 Know how to prep your base.
 If you’re doing the install yourself different types of stone will require a different base preparation.
 This can add to your cost and install time.
 Educate yourself on how you’ll need to prepare the surface for the stone and style of path you’re creating.
 Poor underlayers lead to movement and damage.

 A simple stone path is the perfect weekend project to enhance your backyard space.
 If you need help with your path you can take advantage of our new Landscape Design and Install Program, including professional design, 3D renderings and video walkthrough.
+It is always recommended to get a 3D landscape design if you can because it enables you to see a realistic idea of what your garden will look like!
 If you love it, we’ll install it!
 Stop by today!Tags: stone path